Aikiro42/Project-45/docs/branch-changelogs/feat.dyeing.md

   ```
   If the "specs" field is empty, defaults to /particles/project45/defaultmagparticle.config.
 It accepts any JSON file, so you can even link to a .particle file (as "/path/to/my.particle:definition") and it'll be applied as is.

+  Animated particles like the project45boneshootermag work just as well.

   If you still wanna configure the particles via animationCustom, then just omit this field.
 - You can now make gun mods dye the weapon by configuring their 'augment.dyeColorIndex' field.
 - You can now make guns undyeable (and not use palette swaps at all) by setting their "disallowDyeing" parameter to true.
 See project45-gov-fleetlyfading